PeedroPrado/Ignis/README.md

 ## 📝 Licença

-Este projeto está sob a licença MIT.
+Este projeto está sob a licença de CAPYDEV